Counting connected hypergraphs via the probabilistic method: Extended cores in hypergraphs

 Relabelling, let us take the vertex set of $\cL_1$ to be $[s]$ and that of its core to be $[a]\subset [s]$.
 From the definition of the core, $\cL_1$ is the union of its core and an $[a]$-rooted $r$-forest $F$ on $[s]$.
-Since this forest $F$ does not affect the core, after conditioning as above, $F$ is uniformly random on all such forests.
+Since this forest $F$ does not affect the core, after conditioning on $\cE$ as above, $F$ is uniformly random on all such forests.
+Recall that we mark vertices independently with probability $\alpha\eps^2$, where $\alpha$ is given in \eqref{alphadef}.
+Since $\cL_1$ and its core $C(\cL_1)$ are defined without reference to the set $V^*$ of marked vertices, each vertex of $[s]$ is marked independently of the others and of the random forest $F$.

 Set $\ell=\ceil{\eps^{-1}}$.
 Call a marked vertex $v\in \cL_1$ \emph{bad} if either

 (i) it is at distance at most $\ell$ from $[a]=V(\core(\cL_1))$ or

 (ii) it is joined to another marked vertex by a path in $F=\cL_1-C(\cL_1)$ of length at most $2\ell$.